DrylandEcology/SOILWAT2/README.md

       make clean                 # cleans build artifacts
 ```

-If you want to run unit tests repeatedly (e.g., to sample a range of
+__Miscellaneous scripts for tests__

+Users of `SOILWAT2` work with a variety of compilers across different platforms
+and we aim to test that this works across a reasonable selection.
+We can do that manually or use the bash-script `tools/check_SOILWAT2.sh`
+which runs tests with different compiler versions.
+Please note that this script currently works only with `macports`.

+`SOILWAT2` is a deterministic simulation model; however, running unit tests
+repeatedly may be helpful for debugging in rare situations.
+For that,
-random numbers), then you may use the bash-script `tools/many_test_runs.sh`
+the bash-script `tools/many_test_runs.sh` will run `N` number of times and
-which runs `N` number of times and reports only unit test failures, e.g.,
+only reports unit test failures, e.g.,
 ```{.sh}
       ./tools/many_test_runs.sh        # will run a default (currently, 10) number of times N=3 ./tool/many_test_runs.sh     # will run 3 replicates